 -

-Write down each electric device you’ll use: lights, fridge, water pump, fans, phones, laptops, cooking appliances, etc.
+Write down each electrical device you’ll use: lights, fridge, water pump, fans, phones, laptops, cooking gear, etc.

 Find the Wattage